 Canadian Organizations Sign On to Voluntary AI Code of Conduct

-The Government of Canada has taken another major step in fostering the safe and responsible development of artificial intelligence (AI).
-10 new organizations recently signed Canada’s Voluntary Code of Conduct on the Responsible Development and Management of Advanced Generative AI Systems, expanding the list of signatories committed to ethical AI practices.
+Canada has taken another step toward responsible artificial intelligence development.
+Ten new organizations have signed the country’s Voluntary Code of Conduct on the Responsible Development and Management of Advanced Generative AI Systems.
+Their participation signals broader industry support for ethical AI practices.

-The announcement, made by the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, highlights Canada’s leadership in promoting trust and safety in AI.
-With the addition of these organizations—including TELUS Digital, SAP Canada, and Interac Corp.—the number of signatories has now grown to 40.
-The voluntary code encourages adherence to key principles in developing and managing generative AI systems, aiming to mitigate risks while unlocking AI’s vast potential.
+The announcement came from the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry.
+With the newest additions—including TELUS Digital, SAP Canada, and Interac Corp.—the total number of signatories has reached 40.
+The code encourages organizations to follow core principles such as transparency, accountability, and safe deployment of generative AI.

-Canada has also introduced the Artificial Intelligence and Data Act (AIDA), a legislative effort to regulate high-impact and general-purpose AI systems.
-AIDA, currently under review by the House of Commons Standing Committee on Industry and Technology, aims to ensure that AI systems prioritize human rights, safety, and transparency.
+Canada is also advancing the Artificial Intelligence and Data Act (AIDA).
+The proposed law focuses on high-impact and general-purpose AI systems and aims to protect human rights, safety, and transparency.
+AIDA is currently under review by the House of Commons Standing Committee on Industry and Technology.

 Need Help?